Chart Color Schemes

 Health performance in Niagara Park - Lisarow is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Niagara Park - Lisarow faces significant health challenges with common health conditions prevalent across various age groups, particularly among older cohorts.
-Approximately 52% of its total population (~4,336 people) has private health cover, slightly higher than Greater Sydney's average of 54.7%.
+Niagara Park - Lisarow faces significant health challenges with common health conditions somewhat prevalent across all age groups, but notably higher among older cohorts.
+Approximately 52% of its total population (~4,335 people) has private health cover, which is slightly lower than Greater Sydney's 54.7%.

 Mental health issues and asthma are the most common medical conditions in the area, affecting 9.7% and 8.6% of residents respectively.
-Around 65.9% of residents report having no medical ailments, compared to 64.8% across Greater Sydney.
-The area has 17.1% of residents aged 65 and over (1,414 people), lower than Greater Sydney's 24.5%.
-Health outcomes among seniors require more attention due to the specific challenges they face.
+About 65.9% of residents report having no medical ailments, compared to 64.8% across Greater Sydney.
+The area has a lower proportion of seniors aged 65 and over at 17.1%, or 1,413 people, compared to Greater Sydney's 24.5%.
+Health outcomes among seniors in the area require more attention than those for the broader population.

 Frequently Asked Questions - Health